Exactly as the title says — this is an easy and foolproof guide to starting seeds indoors.

 If you’ve already made your recycled newspaper pots, you’re all set.
 If you’ll be using other seedling pots, make sure they’re clean.1 You can also repurpose household items like egg cartons, Dixie cups, and yogurt cups — just wash them out and poke a few drainage holes in the bottom.

-Place two or three seeds on the surface, and gently press the seeds down so they’re nestled into the mix.
-If your seeds are very small, like basil or peppers, you can leave them uncovered.3 If your seeds are larger, like beans or peas, or they require darkness to germinate, cover them with a layer of vermiculite or seed starting mix equal to their height, usually ¼ inch to ½ inch.
+Place two to four seeds on the surface, and gently press the seeds down so they’re nestled into the mix.
+If your seeds are very small, like basil or mustard, you can leave them uncovered.3 If your seeds are larger, like beans or peas, or they require darkness to germinate, cover them with a layer of vermiculite or seed starting mix equal to their height, usually 1/4 inch to 1/2 inch.

 Label each pot.
 Trust me, you will never remember what you planted where, as all seedlings look the same at birth.